500 Northeast 26th Street

 Library Electronic Resources and Services

 Ancestry Library Edition

 Find A Topic

 Important Information for Parents

-A Word Regarding Fees and Fines
+A Word Regarding Fees

-Library customers borrow over 50,000 items per year from the Richard C. Sullivan Public Library.
-In striving to assure that the greatest variety of materials are available for Library users, we have found that fines are an effective encouragement for prompt return of materials.
+Library customers borrow over 36,000 items per year from the Richard C. Sullivan Public Library.
+In striving to assure that the greatest variety of materials are available for Library users, we have found that fees are an effective encouragement for prompt return of materials.
 We also apply certain fees that encourage appropriate use of our materials so that once returned, the items may be borrowed by others without delay.

 We understand that due to a wide variety of circumstances such as illness or other unanticipated demands in our personal lives, materials are sometimes returned late.
 However, we do not attempt to judge any individual's circumstances as more excusable than another's.
 The impact of late returns is the same in all cases regardless of the cause.
 We do not provide exceptions based on cause.

 As custodians of both the collection and the public's trust, the Library is committed to fair and consistent application of our policies.
-Holding all users equally accountable for the use of the Library and any fees or fines incurred is part of meeting that public obligation.
+Holding all users equally accountable for the use of the Library and any fees incurred is part of meeting that public obligation.

 The Library provides 3 ways for you to renew your eligible material: